google/go-containerregistry/pkg/v1/remote/transport/README.md

 > Wow, what about this package?

-Of course, this package isn't perfect either. `transport` depends on `authn`, which in turn depends on docker's config file parsing and handling library, which you don't strictly need but almost certainly want if you're going to be interacting with a registry.
+Of course, this package isn't perfect either. `transport` depends on `authn`, which in turn depends on docker's config file parsing and handling package, which you don't strictly need but almost certainly want if you're going to be interacting with a registry.